itsPeetah/polimi-mdproject-2024-teachme/README.md

 Teachers have the following functionalities:
 - Register/login to the platform
 - Create conversation rooms and invite students to join them.
-- Customize the register, topic, time limits of the activity, and level of difficulty of conversation agents to ensure they are tailored to the students needs.
+- Customize the register, topic, time limits of the activity, and level of difficulty of conversation agents to ensure they are tailored to the students' needs.
 - Track their students' activities and visualize the conversations they are engaging with on the platform.

 Students have the following functionalities: